ripienaar/mod_auth_openid_loginpage/README.md

       - :url: http://google.com/
         :title: Example Secured Application

-This file should be in the same directory as the *login.rb*
+This file should be in the same directory as the *config.ru*

 Example?
 ========